To,

 15. PROMOTERS

-As on March 31, 2024, the Promoter & Promoter Group holding in the Company was 51.59% of the Companys subscribed, issued & paid-up Equity Share Capital.
-The members may note that the shareholding and other details of Promoter & Promoter Group has been provided in Annual Return.
+As on March 31, 2025, the Promoter & Promoter Group holding in the Company was its 51.56% as per shareholding pattern on BSE website of the Companys subscribed, issued & paid-up Equity Share Capital.
+The members may note that the shareholding and other details of Promoter & Promoter Group has been provided in the Annual Return.

 16. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY